 The Canadian Academy of Geriatric Psychiatry (CAGP) and the Canadian Coalition for Seniors’ Mental Health (CCSMH) are pleased to announce that the Call for Abstracts for the CAGP-CCSMH Annual Scientific Meeting (ASM) is now open!

-We look forward to seeing you in Montreal!
+We look forward to welcoming you virtually again this year!

 Abstract Submission Guidelines

 Information about Abstract Submission

 Abstract Category Definitions

 Clinical Case Presentation: This presentation is intended for informative clinical cases.
 There should be maximal audience participation, interaction and discussion.
 The clinical case must be supported by literature and evidence around the teaching and learning points.